 Ronen Talmon is an Associated Professor of electrical engineering at the Technion — Israel Institute of Technology, Haifa, Israel.
 He received the B.A. degree (cum laude) in mathematics and computer science from the Open University in 2005, and the Ph.D. degree in electrical engineering from the Technion in 2011.

 From 2000 to 2005, he was a software developer and researcher at a technological unit of the Israeli Defense Forces.
 From 2005 to 2011, he was a Teaching Assistant at the Department of Electrical Engineering, Technion.
 From 2011 to 2013, he was a Gibbs Assistant Professor at the Mathematics Department, Yale University, New Haven, CT.
 In 2014, he joined the Department of Electrical Engineering of the Technion.

-Prof. Talmon is the recipient of the Irwin and Joan Jacobs Fellowship, the Andrew and Erna Fince Viterbi Fellowship, and the Horev Fellowship.
+Prof. Talmon is the recipient of the Irwin and Joan Jacobs Fellowship, the Andrew and Erna Fince Viterbi Fellowship, the Horev Fellowship, and the Norman Seiden Excellence Award.
 Since 2018, Prof. Talmon is funded by the ERC starting grant, entitled “Nonlinear Data and Signal Analysis with Diffusion Operators”.

 His research interests are: